brucedkyle/architectures/docs/supplychain/timeliness.md

 **Intelligent workflows**.
 Actionable workflows can be customized to meet unique requirements and process steps required to automate actions within source transactional systems.
 Make informed decisions with a supply chain virtual assistant that provides responses to issues based on a client’s supply chain data using natural language search.

-## Timeliness/Shelf life
+## Shelf life

-The following diagram shows the schematic for the Timeliness/Shelf life use case.
+The following diagram shows the schematic for the shelf life use case.

 ![shelf life schematic](./media/shelflifechematic.svg)

-Timeliness/Shelf life steps:
+Shelf life steps:

 1. Inventory Control Tower hueristics determines product inventory is near its "Use by" date
 2. Inspects current inventory